grafana/worldmap-panel/README.md

 - A *geohash* field.
 This is used to calculate where the circle should be drawn.
 - an optional location name field (shown in the mouse over).
 Used to label each circle on the map.
 If it is empty then the geohash value is used as the label.

-The field mappings have to be specified on the Worldmap settings tab.
+The field mappings have to be specified on the Grafana Map settings tab.

 ![Example influxdb query](https://cloud.githubusercontent.com/assets/434655/16535977/8cd520be-3fec-11e6-8dc9-2ecf7b16ad5f.png)